 - Capital support (these grants are limited and considered on a case-by-case basis)

-|Tier 1: Emergency and basic needs||Aligned to our business, Nationwide is there to help in an emergency.
+|Tier 1: Emergency and basic needs||Aligned to our business, we're there to help in an emergency.
 We partner with organizations that provide life's necessities.|

-|Tier 2: Crisis stabilization||Before a crisis happens or after one hits, Nationwide holds the safety net.
+|Tier 2: Crisis stabilization||Before a crisis happens or after one hits, we hold the safety net.
 We partner with organizations that provide resources to prevent crises or help pick up the pieces after one occurs.|

-|Tier 3: Personal and family empowerment||Nationwide helps at-risk youth and families in poverty situations who need tools and resources to advance their lives.
+|Tier 3: Personal and family empowerment||We help at-risk youth and families in poverty situations who need tools and resources to advance their lives.
 We partner with organizations that assist individuals in becoming productive members of society.|

-|Tier 4: Community enrichment||Nationwide understands the well-being of a community affects all who live in it.
+|Tier 4: Community enrichment*||We understand the well-being of a community affects all who live in it.
 We partner with organizations that contribute to the overall quality of life in a community.|

 We don’t fund the following:

-|Organizations that are not tax-exempt under paragraph 501(c)(3) of the U.S. Internal Revenue Code|
+|Organizations that are not tax exempt under paragraph 501(C)(3) of the U.S. Internal Revenue Code|

 |Groups or organizations that will re-grant the foundation’s gifts to other organizations or individuals (except United Way)|

-As a general policy, because the Foundation matches our associates’ United Way contributions dollar for dollar, organizations that receive support from United Way are ineligible to receive general operating support.
+As a general policy, because the foundation matches our associates’ United Way contributions dollar for dollar, organizations that receive support from United Way are ineligible to receive general operating support.
 But they may be considered for project and capital grants.